garciajg/segment-dotnet-calls/README.md

   - The `identify` call when the user filled out their quick questions.
 - `IdentifyOnExperience`
   - The `identify` call when the user filled out their previous work experiences and details.
+- `IdentifyOnSelfIdentificationSurvery`
+  - The `identify` call when the user filled out their military status on self identification survery.

 **Track Calls:**
 - `TrackAccountCreated`